matt-chv/electronics-design-patterns/_posts/2020-05-23-precision_rectifier.md

 # Precision Rectifier

-The precision rectifier or super diode.
+The precision rectifier or also called super diode.

 When the VIN<0, there is a negative voltage on the diode, so it works like an open circuit, no current flows through the load, and the output voltage is zero.